AdobeDocs/journeys.en/help/using/building-journeys/update-profiles.md

 # Update profiles {#update-profile}

-The **[!UICONTROL Update profile]** action activity allows you to update an existing Adobe Experience Platform profile with information coming from a the event, a datasource or using a specific value.
+The **[!UICONTROL Update profile]** action activity allows you to update an existing Adobe Experience Platform profile with information coming from the event, a datasource or using a specific value.

 ## Important notes